 Emergency Access to SQL Server: A DBA's Guide to Regaining Control

-And so I made some changes, added more comments inside the code and updated the title.
-But I am still bit apprehensive so I would like to make this clear from the beginning: This is really intended for responsible and cautious DBAs, who have legitimate need to access SQL Server but there is no one around with DBA i.e., sysadmin role or any access at the instance level for that matter.
-Yes, there can still be loopholes in your SQL Servers if left open, can be leveraged by "ethical" as well as rogue actors alike.
-Here is a relatively old article discussing some of the ways the SQL Serve security might be compromised:
+I am a bit apprehensive here, so I would like to make this clear from the beginning: This is really intended for responsible and cautious DBAs who have a legitimate need to access SQL Server but there is no one around with DBA (i.e., sysadmin) role or any access at the instance level for that matter.
+Yes, there can still be loopholes in your SQL Servers that, if left open, can be leveraged by "ethical" as well as rogue actors alike.
+Here is a relatively old article discussing some of the ways SQL Server security might be compromised:

 How do you manage and troubleshoot a SQL Server if you don't any access to it at all?
 You can't.
 Even if you have full administrative rights on the server or even in the entire IT network, you cannot connect to the SQL Server if you don't have valid credentials with sysadmin rights.